 No - see above.

-Sectarian religious education causes massive splits in society.
+Apart from denying freedom of choice, Religious schools are highly divisive.
 Northern Ireland is a classic example where Ian Paisley represented the ultimate in extremist religious bigotry.

 Some faith schools, particularly Catholic and Muslim schools, are designed to indoctrinate children through the all-pervasive "god assumption".
 The head teacher of a Derby Catholic primary school said "god is part of everything we teach - across the curriculum."
 Such schools are closed to speakers from a non-theist view point - though we are happy to provide speakers if they put the interests of children above their religious interests.

 CofE schools are moving this way with continuous calls for them to be more "evangelical" in their teaching and to see taxpayer-funded schools as the saviour of the rapidly shrinking church.

 Outside teaching about religions there is no place for religion, or the trappings of religion (crosses, special clothes etc.) in schools.

 How can we expect to create a harmonious and integrated society when the very idea of faith schools promotes disharmony and fragmentation?

 You die.
 Your existence ceases as a conscious being.

 Your atoms are recycled within the Universe after you are burnt or buried.
 Plant a tree over your grave and your atoms will become part of that tree.
 That tree may be cut down to become furniture or paper - and your atoms will be within them.
 When the Sun explodes, and the Earth ceases to exist, your atoms may become part of a new star or a new planet - and the cycle goes round and round - for ever.
 Brilliant!